petersatsuse/azure-compute-docs/articles/virtual-machines/sizes/general-purpose/includes/dasv5-series-summary.md

 ms.author: mattmcinnes
 ms.reviewer: mattmcinnes
 ms.custom: include file
+# Customer intent: "As a cloud architect, I want to evaluate the Dasv5-series virtual machines, so that I can determine if their specifications meet the performance and cost requirements of my production workloads."
 ---
 Dasv5-series VMs utilize AMD's 3rd Generation EPYC™ 7763v processors that can achieve a boosted maximum frequency of 3.5GHz.
 The Dasv5-series sizes offer a combination of vCPU and memory for most production workloads.
 The new VMs with no local disk provide a better value proposition for workloads that do not require local temp disk.